100-m/100m.io/extra/docs/file-security.md

 - **Github** - 1 user account + 1 ssh keys (with passphrase) per developer

 #### User Management
-User and Roles Creation is only handled by the **Project Key Contact**.
+User and Roles Creation is handled exclusively by the **Project Key Contact**.
 Each User Role represents specific Read-Write rules that are defined by the Project Key Contact according to the client needs during a development cycle.
 Users log in to Auth0 through a Login Page and receive a Token used for every backend request.

 ### Database

-**Objectives**: The Database allows to structure the Data and guarantees availability, backups and logs.
+**Objectives**: The Database allows to structure the Data and guarantees availability, backups and transaction and activity logs.

 #### Dynamic Data
 Data stored in Firebase is dynamic or application related and non-business critical.
 (Text, Translation, Screenshare...).
 Firebase uses it's own token & authentication system.